nicolalessi/lumigo/README.md

 42% of Amazon reviews are unreliable (Fakespot)

 These tools help developers:
+✔️ Scrape ethically
-✔️ Scrape ethically (robots.txt compliant)✔️ Visualize ranking factors (transparency-first)✔️ Build alternatives to ad-driven platforms
+✔️ Build alternatives to ad-driven platforms

+Get Involved
-Get InvolvedContribute: PRs welcome for new data sources or analysis models.
+Contribute: PRs welcome for new data sources or analysis models.
 Learn More: Try the Lumigo (https://lumigo.ai) search engine for ad-free, transparent product recommendations.